 Has Truvada Affected You Or Someone You Love?

 Those who suffered liver or other problems after taking Truvada should contact us for a free case evaluation.
 We work on a contingency-fee basis.
 If you or a loved one has experienced complications after taking Truvada, you may be eligible to file a claim for medical costs, emotional distress, and further damages.
 Fill out our free case evaluation form to see if you are eligible for a potential Truvada lawsuit.
 An experienced attorney at Morris Bart will assist you in the evaluation process.
 Initial consultations are free.
-Click here to see more about our office locations throughout Louisiana, Mississippi, Alabama, and Arkansas.
-Call us at 1-800-537-8185 today.
+We serve clients from multipleoffice locations throughout Louisiana, Mississippi, Alabama, and Arkansas.
+Call us today!

 to find a Morris Bart office near you.